Palo (religion): Initiation and rites of passage

 The initiation ceremony into a Palo praise house is known as a rayamiento ("cutting").
 The ceremony is usually timed to occur on the night of a waxing moon, performed when the moon reaches its fullest light, due to a belief that the moon's potential grows in tandem with that of the dead.
-It will take place in the el Cuarto de religión ("the room of religion"), also known as el Cuarto ("the room").
+It will take place in el cuarto de religión ("the room of religion"), sometimes simply known as el cuarto ("the room").
 The rayamiento ceremony involves an animal sacrifice; two cockerels are required, although sometimes additional animals will be killed to feed the nganga.

-Prior to the initiatory ritual, the initiate will be washed in agua ngongoro, water mixed with various herbs, a procedure called the limpieza; this is done to "cool" them.
+Prior to the initiatory ritual, the initiate will be washed in agua ngongoro, water mixed with various herbs, in a procedure called the limpieza; this is done to "cool" them.
 The initiate will then be brought into the ritual space blindfolded and wearing white; trousers may be rolled up to the knees, a towel over the shoulders, and a bandana on the head.
 The torso and feet are left unclothed.
 They may be guided to stand atop a firma drawn on the floor.
 They make promises to commit to the nganga of the praise house, bringing it offerings at its birthday feasts in return for its protection.